SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 `DOCASSEMBLE_DEVELOPER_API_KEY` is the API key that you created for the account on your server that will store the Project in the Playground while the tests are being run.
 You probably created this in the setup interview.
 Alternatively, your organization admin may have created it.

-We recommend keeping the API key a GitHub secret for security reasons, but the server url can be type in plainly.
+We recommend keeping the API key a GitHub secret for security reasons, but the server url can be typed in plainly.
 For example `SERVER_URL: "https://apps-test.example.com"`.

 ### Optional inputs